prnthp/experiment-structures/README.md

 }
 ```

-The inspector would show this:
 <img src="Images~/mytrial_example.png" width=400px alt="Example of a Trial" />

 - The three methods: `OnTrialBegin()`, `OnNextRepetition()` and `OnTrialComplete()` are all optional.
 Your class can be entirely blank.
 - Trials that have their property `Endless` set to `true` will run repeatedly until the `ExitTrial()` method is called.
 Phases can access this using `trial.ExitTrial()`, as `trial` refers to its parent Trial.
 - Phases can also use the `trial.SkipToTrial()` method to immediately skip to another trial in its parent Block's hierarchy.
 This can be useful for creating simple menus.
+- Setting the GameObject holding the Trial to inactive will disable the Trial when the Scene is started.

 ### Block

 A Block is a container of Trials.
 Each trial is run through one-by-one according to the order in the hierarchy.
-You will most likely only use the provided `BlankBlock` or `GenericBlock` (that has Unity Events), since most of the useful stuff is accessed through the Inspector.
+The provided `BlankBlock` or `GenericBlock` (that has Unity Events) is most likely enough.
+Most of the useful stuff are Editor features accessed through the Inspector.

 ```C#
 public class BlankBlock : Block